SkillSyncApp/SkillSyncAndroid/README.md

 - Student Posts: Students can create posts to showcase their skills, projects, and accomplishments.
 These posts allow students to highlight their expertise and attract the attention of potential employers.
 Company Posts: Companies can create posts to advertise job openings, internships, or other opportunities for students.
 These posts include information about the position, required skills, location, and application instructions.
 - Map View: The application includes a map view where students can visually explore the locations of companies.
 Each company is represented by a marker on the map, allowing students to identify nearby opportunities easily.
 - Profile Management: Both students and companies have their own profiles.
-They can view, edit, and delete their profiles as well as add new posts.
+They can view, edit and add new posts.
 This functionality allows users to maintain up-to-date information and manage their posts effectively.
 - Login, Sign Up, and Forgot Password: The application provides authentication functionality, allowing users to create accounts, log in securely, and recover their passwords if forgotten.

-Usage:
+### Usage:

 - Profile Management:
 Users can sign up and log in to access their profiles.
-Once logged in, users can view their profiles, edit profile information, and delete their profiles if needed.
+Once logged in, users can view their profiles and edit profile information.
 - Creating Posts:
 Students can create posts to showcase their skills, projects, and achievements.
 Companies can create posts to advertise job openings, internships, or other opportunities.